Scholarship of Teaching

 Focused on educational initiatives of diverse scope (e.g., within and across lessons, courses, programs, institutions, sectors, countries, etc.)

-Why is SoTL so Important?
+Why is SoTL Important?

 Engaging in SoTL has numerous benefits to contemporary college education, such as encouraging educators to: